SumoLogic/sumologic-documentation/docs/send-data/collection/processing-rules/create-processing-rule.md

 description: Use processing rules to filter and forward data sent from a source to Sumo Logic.
 ---

-This document describes how to create a Processing Rule.
+This document describes how to create a processing rule.

 You can add a processing rule to an existing Source or create one when you configure a new Source.